How London prepares for Trump's U.K. state visit

-When U.S. President Donald Trump and First Lady Melania Trump travel through central London to Buckingham Palace on Monday, they will be greeted by more than one hundred thousand protestors, activists say.
+U.S. President Donald Trump and First Lady Melania Trump arrived in London Monday for their first official state visit to the U.K, as protestors prepared to give the presidential party a rude welcome.

-Trump arrives in London on Monday for his first official state visit to the U.K. During the three-day visit the President is set to dine with Queen Elizabeth, attend discussions with British Prime Minister Theresa May and commemorate the 75th anniversary of the D-Day landings, when 150,000 allied troops pushed German forces from France.
+On Monday, the Trump and his wife Melania had a private lunch with Queen Elizabeth at Buckingham Palace.
+During the three-day visit the President is set to attend discussions with British Prime Minister Theresa May, commemorate the 75th anniversary of the D-Day landings, when 150,000 allied troops pushed German forces from France, and fly to Ireland to meet Prime Minister Leo Varadkar.

-Wherever Trump goes over the next three days, he’ll almost certainly be met with heated protests.
+But wherever Trump goes over the next three days, he’ll almost certainly be met with heated protests.
 Anti-Trump demonstrations are set to take place in London and across the U.K. during the visit.
 Kate Hudson, Secretary General of the Campaign for Nuclear Disarmament (CND), tells TIME she expects hundreds of thousands to gather from all around the country.
 “There’s very strong opposition to Trump in the U.K.,” she says.

+Trump stirred controversy before he even landed.
+Speaking to the British tabloid newspaper The Sun, Trump backed Boris Johnson as Britain’s next Prime Minister, just days before May steps down as leader of the Conservative Party.
+“I think Boris would do a very good job.
+I think he would be excellent,” Trump said, adding “I like him.
+I have always liked him.”

+During the interview, he also expressed “shock” at Meghan Markle’s “nasty” comments about him, but said she’ll make a good princess.
+The Duchess of Sussex, who will not attend the State Banquet as she’s on maternity leave having recently given birth, called Trump “divisive” and “misogynistic” during the 2016 presidential campaign.
+Trump has since denied calling Markle “nasty”.

+Trump also fired back at London Mayor Sadiq Khan, who said that the language used by President Trump was similar to the language used by 20th century fascists in an article for the Observer yesterday.
+The U.S. President said the labour Mayor has done a “terrible job” and called him “very dumb”, “incompetent” and “a stone cold loser”.

+Trump was greeted with a special welcome before Air Force One touched down in London.
+A group of green activists, Born Eco, cut a picture of a massive penis and the words ‘Oi Trump’ into the grass under the Stansted airport flight path.

-Demonstrations will begin on Monday afternoon outside Buckingham Palace, with a protest called “Spoil Trump’s Banquet”, organized by a group named ‘Together Against Trump.’
-Lindsey German, one of the protest’s organizers and a founder of the UK’s Stop The War Coalition calls it a “special unwelcome.”
+Demonstrations will continue on Monday afternoon outside Buckingham Palace, with a protest called “Spoil Trump’s Banquet”, organized by a group named ‘Together Against Trump.’
+Lindsey German, one of the protest’s organizers and a founder of the U.K.’s Stop The War Coalition calls it a “special unwelcome.”

 On Tuesday, the largest anti-Trump protests are planned from 11am as Trump lunches with May at her 10 Downing Street residence.
 In response the Metropolitan Police are launching what they have called a “multi-faceted security operation” during Trump’s visit, according to a press release, issued Saturday June 1.